socialray/makahiki-ktuh/doc/challenge-design-name-settings.rst

 Getting to the global settings page
 -----------------------------------

-Clicking on `Challenge Settings` within the Challenge Design Page brings up a page with sections allowing you to specify some global properties of your challenge.
+Clicking on `Global settings` within the Challenge Design Page brings up a page with sections allowing you to specify some global properties of your challenge.

-.. todo:: Can we change the name of the "challenge settings" link to "global settings"?

 Specify the name, logo, etc.
 ----------------------------